Vermont will pay people $10,000 to move there and work remotely

 To be eligible, a worker must be a full-time employee for an out-of-state business, work primarily from home or a co-working space in Vermont, and become a full-time resident on or after January 1, 2019.

-Interested workers better act fact.
+Interested workers better act fast.
 Funds will be distributed on a first come, first served basis, and there are annual limits to the grants.

 For 2019, total grants cannot exceed $125,000.
 The cap increases in 2020 to $250,000, then drops back down to $125,000 in 2021.